 But pressure to respond to Central Government's demands for housing cannot excuse the destruction of Portsmouth’s vital natural assets, or important existing legal safeguards to be dismissed!

 The Council currently believes that there no alternatives and that meeting housing targets might trump nature’s protection and the Government's many pledges for the environment.
-If approved, this would set a hugely damaging precedent, which could give the green light to further destructive development and take a wrecking ball to the country’s natural heritage.
+If approved, this would set an extremely damaging precedent, which could give the green light to further destructive developments and take a wrecking ball to the country’s natural heritage.